harrytandata/airflow_course/my_dbt/README.md

 within the model, you may further drill into it by running `dbt run --profiles-dir . --models {model_name}.{table or view name}`.
 The model entity path mirrors the directory path and instead of `/` separating each level,

-For example, to run all campaign_event models, run `dbt run --profiles-dir . --models campaign_events`.
-To run all campaign_event open models, run `dbt run --profiles-dir . --models campaign_events.opens`.

-If a model is missing, you can list all models via the command `dbt ls`.

 #### Generate and view auto generated dbt documentation
 Run `dbt docs generate && dbt docs serve`.
 This should generate the documentation and pop open the local browser and open generate the dbt docs.

 #### Running the model on a schedule
-Please follow the examples of `campaign_events_dbt.py` or `cloudflare_log_aggregation.py` to run your model on a regular basis.
-If you **really** need the functionality to refresh the dbt model right after snowflake ingestion, follow the example in `dags/daily_append/em_log.py`, where the `DbtOperator` is chained into the upstream tasks.
+Please follow the example in `dags/tpch_dbt.py`, where the `DbtOperator` is chained into the upstream tasks.
-For example, the following line demonstrate what chaining an ingestion task into a dbt model run looks like.